the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

+SideQuest is for PC only, not Mobile phones

 Make sure before anything to use a phone USB cable that can transfer data instead of the cable that comes with your Quest as the cable that comes with the device is not suited for data transfer.

 Step 1: Install SideQuest